-During their time at Crackley Hall, children are continually assessed both formally, through tests and assessments, and informally, through observations, questions, marking and other day-to-day methods.
-We know that children develop at different rates and look to see year-on-year progress based on their individual starting points.
+Assessment is integral to teaching and learning.
+During their time at Crackley Hall, children are continually assessed both summatively, through planned tests and assessments, and formatively, through observations, questions, marking and other day-to-day methods.
+Assessment procedures are applied consistently and provide information that assists staff in planning the next steps for learning.
+We know that children develop at different rates and look to see yearon-year progress based on their individual starting points.
 By regularly monitoring and tracking their progress, we can quickly spot children who might need extra help or accelerating to the next level.